samsquire/ideas4/README.md

  * Relations can be transformed.
  * Computers are good at storing data and data has relations.
 You want to maintain parallel relations: each corresponds to a query.
  * Data can be filtered.

+# 125. Moving towards profoundly stable software and the impoverished software engineering world

+ * I feel a very large problem in the computing industry is that everybody is reinventing the wheel repeatedly and people are working on the wrong problems.
+ * People do not necessarily share their solutions to problems.
+ * Maintenance costs of software are very expensive.
+Everything is constantly changing underneath our feet.
+The only stable platform is maybe the amd64 instruction set.
+ * APIs and abstractions are changing all the time.
+Every Linux distribution places things in slightly different places.
+ * Each Linux distribution is duplicating effort and repackaging the same set of software for multiple systems.
+ * The C programming environment is impoverished compared to say Python.
+ * The C language has very little guard rails to doing the wrong thing.
+ * Other languages offer lots of safety.
+ *

 # incomplete ideas

 Memory set to network calls